 More Flexibility:

-- Churches may continue contributing up to five years after employment ends, said attorney Danny Miller.
+- Churches may continue contributing up to five years after employment ends, said Danny Miller, an attorney and Church Law & Tax contributor.

 - Ministers may receive retirement benefits that qualify for housing allowance exclusions.